Investing for retirement is a daunting task.

 To calculate how much money you’ll need using the commonly cited 4% rule, simply take what you expect you’re yearly expenses will be in retirement and multiply by 25.
 (Note: This is just a simple calculation and you should put much more effort into your retirement plan.)

 These numbers are often huge and can easily exceed $1,000,000.
 Due to the enormity of these numbers, many people simply stop there.
 They leave out some of the most important factors to consider when it comes to retirement planning.

 Just for fun, here are a couple quick examples of how to calculate a retirement number.
 If you think your expenses will be $40,000 a year, you simply multiple by 25 to get a $1,000,000 retirement number.

 Think you’ll need $100,000 a year?
 Your retirement number will be $2,500,000.

 The key that many people forget to factor in can absolutely destroy your retirement.
 That threat is inflation.

 Inflation – The Destroyer Of Retirements Everywhere

-Alternatively, if you only end up with $1,000,000 in 40 years, it will only have 25% of the purchasing power it would have today.
+If you only end up with $1,000,000 in 40 years, you only have 25% of today’s purchasing power.
 Wouldn’t it stink to live in retirement on the equivalent of $10,000 a year?
 That’s insanely frugal if you ask me!

 Do you have a retirement number you’re aiming for?
 Did you forget to account for inflation in that calculation?
 Let me know in the comments below!
 I love hearing about retirement planning!